renaissance-publishing/renaissance/content/chapters/14-magic-powers-and-luck.md

 - With a few days of meditation and quiet contemplation, a psion could render themselves nearly immune to damage (as long as they can sustain the trance), cast their mind far from their bodies, or heal their wounded psyches (regaining some stress and trauma much like the rules for first aide).
 - With weeks or months of quiet contemplation and meditation, psions could make themselves younger, regrow limbs, modify their physical forms (growing a carapace, adding limbs), or probe the minds of distant enemies.

-  - Priests
+### Priests

+Priests deal with power spirits, making offerings and performing complex rituals to earn their favor, but also risking their wrath.
-      - Priests can strike deals with spirits.
-Spirits are powerful, but also mysterious and mercurial: this makes this form of magic both incredibly powerful, but also incredibly complex and dangerous.
+Spirits are powerful, but many are also mysterious and mercurial: this makes the magic available to priests both incredibly power and incredibly dangerous.

-          - Bargaining with spirits is the *most powerful* form of magic available, especially if a suitably powerful spirit is contacted; however, it is also the most difficult and dangerous.
-See *Spirits* and the sections that follow it for more information.
+Bargaining with spirits is the *most powerful* form of magic available, especially if a suitably powerful spirit is contacted; however, it is also the most difficult and dangerous.
+(See *The Supernatural* for more information.)

-          - More than designing a spell or meditating, striking a bargain with a spirit is best handled “cinematically.”
+More than designing a spell or meditating, striking a bargain with a spirit is best handled “cinematically.”
 A well-struck bargain can change the course of an adventure, but it’s also an intense encounter with a very powerful and (possibly) very alien being, and no two such encounters are alike.

-          - Bargains with spirits are frequently local: different areas have different spirits, so any deal struck will depend on the spirits in an area that can be bargained with, and what abilities they have to offer.
-(Remember that spirits have a
+Bargains with spirits are frequently local: different areas have different spirits, so any deal struck will depend on the spirits in an area that can be bargained with, and what boons they have to offer.
-            hierarchy: the spirits whose basin is a local glade might be relatively easy to bargain with, but also not very powerful;
-            a spirit whose basin is an entire mountain might be extraordinarily powerful, but also almost impossible to bend to mortal wishes, or even to contact.)
+(Remember that spirits have a hierarchy: the spirits whose basin is a local glade might be relatively easy to bargain with, but also not very powerful; a spirit whose basin is an entire mountain might be extraordinarily powerful, but also almost impossible to bend to mortal wishes, or even to contact.)

-      - Dealing with a spirit generally uses the following procedure:
+Dealing with a spirit generally uses the following procedure:

 - Research Local Spirits
   - if you aren’t a priest in the area, you probably don’t know how the local spirits operate; even if you are, checking the library for any “gotchase” is wise.
   - Pay special attention to any binds that the spirits may have; messing up a bind with an uncooperative spirit might kill you\!
   - Normally an 8 hour Task Action, requiring a Research check, with Knowledge: Theology, Profession: Priest or similar as a related skill.
 - Design the Ritual

-              - Normally a 4 hour Task Action, requiring a Profession:
-                Priest or similar check.
+  - Normally a 4 hour Task Action, requiring a Profession: Priest or similar check.
   - Knowledge: Theology is a related skill, and an Exceptional or Critical Success on your Research test may help.
 - Perform the Ritual
   - a one hour Task Action, requiring a Profession: Priest or similar check.
 - Bargain with the Spirit
   - Once summoned — assuming it was summoned correctly — you can now bargain with the spirit.
     This is done in-character, using your social skills.
   - Rituals don’t have error messages; it’s possible that things can go completely wrong in ways that might not be obvious.

 ### Limiting Magic